phanirajl/Moving-Average-Crossover-Email-Alert-Script/README.md

 ## Peter Petev
 * Uses Gmail API to send custom emails
-* Collects and calculates indicators for S&P 500 constituents
+* Collects price data and calculates indicators for S&P 500 constituents
 * Runs on EC2 server to send email updates about certain stocks